timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 ## Preface

-I have been worked on Node.js related project for quite a while, and had built some apps with node both for our clients or my personal projects: [LiveHall](https://live-hall.herokuapp.com), [CiMonitor](https://github.com/timnew/CiMonitor), etc.
+I have been worked on Node.js related projects for quite a while, and had built some apps with node both for the clients or for my personal projects: [LiveHall](https://live-hall.herokuapp.com), [CiMonitor](https://github.com/timnew/CiMonitor), etc.
-And I have promised a lot of people to write something on node.js for long time.
-So today, I'll begin to work on this.
+And I have promised some people to share some experience on node.js for long time.
+Today I'll begin to work on this.
 This will be the first blog of the series.

 ## Some background

-In this blog, I want to talk something about the configuration, which is very common problem we need to solve when we're working on a web app.
+In this blog, I want to talk about the configuration in node.js, which is very common problem we need to solve on almost every apps.

-Configuration isn't new, and there have been dozens of solutions.
-Perhaps configuration could be a kind of special data, usually people prefers to use data language to describe their configurations.
+Problems related to configuration isn't new, and there have been dozens of mature solutions, but for Node.js apps, there is still something worth to be discussed.

+Perhaps configuration could be treated some kind of special data, usually people prefers to use data language to describe their configurations.
 Here are some examples:

 * .net and Java developer usually uses Xml to describe their configuration
 * Ruby developer prefers Yaml as their configuration language